 So, the question is can one make money from woodturning?
 The answer is: yes, but you need to market yourself.
 This is a specialized skill that not too many people have, so there is certainly space in the market for woodturners.

-Besides, there will always be a need for wooden elements in an interior decoration project and people are certainly always going to look for wooden crockery, plates, and bowls.
+Besides, there will always be a need for wooden elements in an interior decoration project, and people will always look for wooden crockery, plates, and bowls.

 In short, there is money to be made from woodturning if only you look in the right places.
 If you are looking to turn for a profit, you may find the following tips and solutions useful.